iftech-engineering/mongo-es/README.md

 ### task.transform
-- `mapping` - The field mapping from mongo's collection to elasticsearch's index.
+- `mapping` - The field mapping from mongodb's collection to elasticsearch's index.
-- `parent` - The field in mongo's collection to use as the `_parent` in elasticsearch's index. (optional)
+- `parent` - The field in mongodb's collection to use as the `_parent` in elasticsearch's index. (optional)

 ### task.load
 - `index` - The name of the index.